albertfdp/react-ppt/readme.md

 # react-ppt

-> Create PowerPoint presentations with React
+> Create PowerPoint presentations with React using CSS and Flexbox layout

 ## Introduction